 05.02.01.06 Step 2.1.6: Estimate Bounding Conditional Core Damage Probability

-A key aspect of fire PRA analysis approaches is to estimate the conditional probability (or likelihood) that fire-induced damage to plant components/electrical cables will lead to core damage, , the CCDP.
+A key aspect of fire PRA analysis approaches is to estimate the conditional probability (or likelihood) that fire-induced damage to plant components/electrical cables will lead to core damage, that is, the CCDP.
 Said another way, the PRA estimates the probability that given fire-induced damage, post-fire SSD efforts will fail to achieve safe and stable shutdown conditions.

 The assessment of CCDP is done at two levels: Step 2.1.6 represents the first level of analysis; Step 2.5 represents the second level of analysis.
 In the first level of analysis, only the designated post-fire SSD path is credited.
 In the second level of analysis, all available means for achieving SSD are credited.